Art Therapy in Langley

 Where is Art Therapy offered?

-Art therapy in Langley is offered in settings such as schools, counselling agencies, treatment centers, hospitals, correctional facilities and elder care services.
+Art therap is offered in settings such as schools, counselling agencies, treatment centers, hospitals, correctional facilities and elder care services.
+At Crossroads Collective in Langley, we offer Art Therapy at our Downtown Langley location.

 Art Therapy can help at any age